orium/cargo-rdme/README.md

 docs-rs-base-url = "https://mydocs.rs"
 # Defines the version to use in intralinks urls.
 The default value is `latest`.
 docs-rs-version = "1.0.0"
+# If this is set the intralinks will be stripping in the README file.
+strip-links = false
 ```

 These setting can be overridden with command line flags.
 Run `cargo rdme --help` for more